offmywave011/masterconcrete/Getting-started.md

     </application>

-Please make sure that you inserted the exact key as it is stated in the license file - with all line breaks.
+Please make sure that you have inserted the exact key as it is stated in the license file - with all line breaks.

 ## Initialize SDK